SashaFlores/LPVault/README.md

 The Differences between mainnet and testnet contracts are:

-- No data encoding on chain because it consumes gas excessively and almost all of the functions require encoding due to struct usage.
+- No data encoding on mainnet because it consumes gas excessively and almost all of the functions require encoding due to struct usage.
-- Data encoding will take place only the backend or when using `Anvil` the power local node from Foundry.
+- Data encoding will take place in the backend when deployed on mainnet, some encoding will occur on testnet.
 - contracts structure is a bit different on testnets from mainnets.